MapsPeople/docs/src/content/directions/wayfinding-instructions/wayfinding-instructions-android.md

 //Assign the selected location inisde createRoute fun createRoute(mpLocation: MPLocation) {
-    //If MPRoutingProvider has not been instantiated create it here and assign the results call back to the activity. if (mpRoutingProvider == null) {
+    //If MPDirectionsService has not been instantiated create it here and assign the results call back to the activity. if (mpDirectionsService == null) {
-        mpRoutingProvider = MPRoutingProvider()
+        mpDirectionsService = MPDirectionsService(this);
-        mpRoutingProvider?.setOnRouteResultListener(this)
+        mpDirectionsService.setRouteResultListener(this);
     }
+    mpDirectionsService?.setTravelMode(MPTravelMode.WALKING)
-    //Queries the MPRouting provider for a route with the hardcoded user location and the point from a location. mSelectedLocation = mpLocation
+    //Queries the MPDirectionsService for a route with the hardcoded user location and the point from a location. mSelectedLocation = mpLocation;
-    mpRoutingProvider?.query(mUserLocation, mpLocation.point)
+    mpDirectionsService.query(mUserLocation, mpLocation.point);
 }
 ```

 </mi-tab-panel>
 </mi-tabs>

-First, you have the overwritten `onRouteResult` method that recieves the route when you query the `MPRoutingProvider`.
+First, you have the overwritten `onRouteResult` method that recieves the route when you query the `MPDirectionsService`.
 The actions and logic in the method are explained inside the code example.
 This is where the `mSelectedLocation` is added to the `NavigationFragment.newInstance` method like in the example below.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>